IMA ADVISORY SERVICES, INC.

 Life-cycle funds (also referred to as “aged-based funds” or “target-date funds”) have two broad categories: “target date” and “target risk”.

-- Target-date funds operate under an asset allocation formula that assumes retirement in a certain year and adjusts its asset allocation model as it gets closer to that year.
+- Target-date funds operate under an asset allocation formula that assumes retirement in a certain year and adjusts their asset allocation model as it gets closer to that year.

 Item 9: Disciplinary Information

-We have no information to report under this Item.
+We have no disciplinary information to report under this item.

 Item 10: Other Financial Industry Activities and Affiliations

-IMA Advisory Services, Inc. is owned by IMA Advisors which is wholly owned by IMA Financial Group, Inc. (“IMA”).
-IMA has numerous subsidiary corporations which are engaged in retail and wholesale insurance operations.
-If you need professional insurance services for yourself or your business, we will refer you to IMA and its subsidiaries.
+IMA Advisory Services, Inc. is owned by IMA Advisors which is wholly owned by IMA Financial Group, Inc. (“IMAFG”).
+IMAFG has numerous subsidiary corporations which are engaged in retail, wholesale and specialty insurance operations.
+If you need professional insurance services for yourself or your business, we will refer you to IMAFG and its subsidiaries.
 Should insurance products be purchased as a result of this referral, IMA Advisory Services, Inc. associated persons could be eligible to receive a commission generated by these sales.
-You are not obligated in any way to use IMA and its subsidiaries to purchase insurance products.
+You are not obligated in any way to use IMAFG and its subsidiaries to purchase insurance products.

 Please see Item 14 (“Client Referrals and Other Compensation”) for information about other referral arrangements between IMA Retirement, and its affiliates.